|

 0.4M) and stop by for a piece of fresh

-banana bread then off to the back
+(banana bread) then off to the back

-if you dare.
+side of the island past Hana if you dare.
 There are so many other wonderful things to do on Maui,

 whale watching, a snorkel trip to Molokini and much much more, so read